ucsb-cs156/w24/lab/jpa02.md

 * underscores `_` in email addresses
 * periods `.` in email addresses

-In order to convert each of these to legal Render app names, the autograder converts your email by:
+In order to convert each of these to legal app names, the autograder converts your email by:
 * stripping off the @ and everything after the @
 * converting to all lowercase
 * converting `_` and `.` to `-`